MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/overview-microsoft-search-bing.md

 With a simple script, you can add a customized search box and even direct it to a custom vertical.
 To learn more, see [Add a search box to your intranet site](add-a-search-box-to-your-intranet-site.md).

+## Add the Microsoft Search extension to Google Chrome

+If your organization uses Google Chrome, the Microsoft Search extension gives users easy access to work results from their browser.
+You don't need to change any search or browser defaults.
+For information about using group policy or the Microsoft 365 admin center to deploy the extension, see [Microsoft Search in Bing and Microsoft 365 Apps for enterprise](https://docs.microsoft.com/deployoffice/microsoft-search-bing).

+Users can also add the Microsoft Search extension from the [Chrome web store](https://chrome.google.com/webstore/detail/microsoft-search-in-bing/obdappnhkfoejojnmcohppfnoeagadna).

 ## Set defaults to make searching work or school easier

 To help increase adoption of Microsoft Search in Bing, consider ways to make it a seamless part of your user's day by setting defaults.

 **Default browser**: When you make Microsoft Edge your default browser, your users can search your organization, and get relevant search suggestions, right from the address bar.
 Searching from the address bar is a fast and easy to find information, and they don't need to go to Bing to start a search.
 For more information, see [Set Microsoft Edge as the default browser](/deployedge/edge-default-browser).

 **Default search engine**: If changing your default browser isn't an option, you can enable work or school search from the address bar by setting Bing as your default search engine.
 For details, see [Make Bing the default search engine](set-default-search-engine.md).
-If your organization has a Microsoft 365 Apps for enterprise (formerly Office 365 ProPlus) service plan, you can set Bing as the default search engine for Google Chrome by deploying the Microsoft Search in Bing extension.
-For more information, see [Microsoft Search in Bing and Microsoft 365 Apps for enterprise](/deployoffice/microsoft-search-bing).

 **Default homepage**: Setting Bing as your organization's default homepage won't enable searching work or school from the address bar, but it does provide any easy way to access bing.com.
 For more information, see [Make Bing.com the default home page](set-default-homepage.md).